Left Out

 TIM SHIPMAN, author of All Out War

-Gabriel Pogrund is Whitehall Editor at the Sunday Times, where he covers politics and investigations.
-He won Journalist of the Year at the British Journalism Awards (2023), Scoop of the Year at the London Press Club Awards (2022), Anti-Corruption Journalist of the Year (2021) and has been shortlisted for the Paul Foot Award (2022 and 2023).
-He was 2018 Laurence Stern Fellow at the Washington Post and 2017 Young Journalist of the Year.
+Gabriel Pogrund is Whitehall Editor at the Sunday Times.
+He was named Journalist of the Year at the British Journalism Awards (2023).
+He won Scoop of the Year at the London Press Club Awards (2022) and was the Laurence Stern Fellow at the Washington Post in 2018.